kafka, observability, monitoring, distributed-tracing, opentelemetry

 Key takeaways:

-• Both automatic and manual instrumentation approaches are available, each with different trade-offs
+• Multiple instrumentation approaches are available: automatic agents, manual instrumentation, and eBPF-based tracing, each with different trade-offs

-• Tools like Jaeger and Zipkin provide visualization and analysis capabilities for understanding system behavior
+• Modern backends like Grafana Tempo, Jaeger, and SigNoz provide cost-effective visualization and analysis capabilities

-• Proper implementation requires attention to payload size, sampling strategies, and testing
+• Proper implementation requires attention to OpenTelemetry semantic conventions, sampling strategies, and thorough testing

-• Combining application-level tracing with infrastructure monitoring creates comprehensive observability
+• Combining application-level tracing with infrastructure monitoring (like Conduktor and Conduktor Gateway) creates comprehensive observability

 Sources and References